Your Babywise Baby: First Year Overview

 Sometimes you just need a snapshot–the ability to step back and look at the big picture.
 This post has a breakdown of the book On Becoming Babywise (affiliate link) and what to expect your whole first year when you use that program.

-On Becoming Babywise by Ezzo and Bucknam is an infant sleep book that helps you get your baby sleeping well and on a great schedule.
+Babywise Sleep Solutions, by Gary and Anne Marie Ezzo, is an infant sleep book that helps you get your baby sleeping well and on a great schedule.
 To read all about Babywise and How To Successfully Do Babywise, read my post on it.

 Even when you have several children, it is easy to forget when to expect certain milestones your baby should be reaching.
 This post is a timeline of your baby’s first year and what to expect when, along with what to implement when.
 This is just a guideline, not a set-in-stone rule sheet (yeah, “stone” and “sheet” aren’t really compatible, but it gets my point across).